traverson/traverson/README.md

       ...
     }

-Because the list of links given to `walk` is exhausted now (`resource` was the last element), this document will be passed into to the callback you provided when calling the `getResource` method.
+Because the list of links given to `follow` is exhausted now (`resource` was the last element), this document will be passed into to the callback you provided when calling the `getResource` method.
 Coming back to the example from the top, the output would be

-    We have walked the path and reached the final resource.
+    We have followed the path and reached the final resource.
     { "the_document": "that we really wanted to have", "with": "lots of interesting and valuable content", ...  }

 ### More Control: Receive the Full HTTP Response

-The example above chained the `getResource` method to the `walk` method.
+The example above chained the `getResource` method to the `follow` method.
 For this method, Traverson will parse the JSON from the last HTTP response and pass the resulting JavaScript object to your callback.
 In certain situations you might want more control and would like to receive the full HTTP response object instead of the body, already parsed to an object.
 This is what the `get` method is for:

     api.newRequest()
-       .walk('link_to', 'resource')
+       .follow('link_to', 'resource')
        .get(function(error, response) {
       if (error) {
         console.error('No luck :-)')
       } else {
-        console.log('We have walked the path and reached our destination.') console.log('HTTP status code: ' + response.statusCode)
+        console.log('We have followed the path and reached our destination.') console.log('HTTP status code: ' + response.statusCode)
         console.log('Response Body: ' + response.body)
       }